cbicsabi/MLCurriculum/README.md

 Curriculum for my #100MLCodeChallenge

 This is just a mapping of my road through the challenge, part of which can be seen on my Twitter account as well.
+Keep in mind that there is no ranking here, but I tried to insert them in a cronological order as I passed through them.
 Here we go:

 Main stuff:
 1. Linear Algebra - https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab